Ultra-light Aeroplane Transition Strategy

 In addition to private recreational use a Basic Ultra-light Aeroplane may be used for hire and reward for the purpose of pilot flight training in accordance with section 406 of Part IV of the Canadian Aviation Regulations.

 A basic ultra-light aeroplane MAY NOT be used for any other commercial aviation operation or aerial work.

 2.6 Transborder Operations

 Contracting states of ICAO have agreed to honour each other's flight authorities so long as those flight authorities are based on internationally-accepted and recognized standards.
 When this happens, a document called a Certificate of Airworthiness is issued in accordance with Article 31 of the ICAO Convention on Civil Aviation.
 Ultra-light aeroplanes in Canada are not issued with such a Certificate of Airworthiness.
 In fact, ultra-light aeroplanes operate in Canada without any flight authority document.

 Without this document approval for flight in countries other than Canada may be difficult.
 Contact the appropriate foreign regulatory authority to request approval for flight into another country.
 Contact your nearest regional office for assistance in contacting foreign regulatory authorities.

-The Advanced Ultra-light Aeroplane category does not exist anywhere else in the world.
-Other countries use the standards outlined in the Design Standards for Advanced Ultra-light Aeroplanes but the regulatory requirements are unique to each country.
-As such, if you plan to purchase an advanced ultra-light aeroplane from a manufacturer or owner outside of Canada you are encouraged to contact the nearest Transport Canada Regional Office to ensure that you are aware of all the administrative requirements before you make a financial commitment.
+Other countries do not regulate ultra-light aeroplanes in the same manner as they are regulated in Canada.
+As such, if you plan to purchase a basic ultra-light aeroplane from a manufacturer or owner outside of Canada you are encouraged to contact the nearest Transport Canada Regional Office to ensure that you are aware of all the administrative requirements before you make a financial commitment.